Joshua-Beatty/Browser-Picker/README.md

   ]
 }
 ```
-Default specifies if that this brower will be opened if the others are not running, have only one marked as running.
-The Path is the executable to the browser to launch, and the icon is a link to an icon to display.
-Home is the default home page to open if coming from browser picker directly and not a link event. name is the process name to search for when trying to decide if a non default browser is open and if the user should be prompted to chose a browser.
+Default specifies that this browser will be opened if the others are not running, have only one marked as default.

+Path is the executable of the browser to launch

+Icon is a link to an icon to display.

+Home is the default home page to open if coming from browser picker directly and not a link event.

+Name is the process name to search for when trying to decide if a non default browser is open and if the user should be prompted to chose a browser.

 ## Development